 - Many researchers think unborn children experience pain during abortion procedures.

 - The practice of abortion goes against the will of God.

 - Mental health issues are directly linked to abortion.

 - Because of abortions, there may be fewer children available for adoption.

-- Abortion on the basis of an embryo’s defects can be understood as a form of physical trait discrimination.
+- Abortion on the basis of an egg’s defects can be understood as a form of physical trait discrimination.

 - Contraception does not include abortion.